python-control/python-control/doc/stochastic.rst

 where `sys` is an :class:`LTI` object, and `A`, `G`, `C`, `QN`, `RN`, and `NN` are 2D arrays of appropriate dimension.
-If `sys` is a discrete time system, the first two forms will compute the discrete time optimal controller.
+If `sys` is a discrete-time system, the first two forms will compute the discrete time optimal controller.
 For the second two forms, the :func:`dlqr` function can be used.
 Additional arguments and details are given on the :func:`lqr` and :func:`dlqr` documentation pages.